 The important thing is to keep it light-hearted.
 If you end up with a song shortlist in the morning, fantastic.
 If not, there are still other ways to find your songs...

 #6 - Pick Your Wedding Band Before Your Songs

-If we had to pick one, we'd say the smartest way to approach your wedding song selection is to start with the band you want to hire.
+Another super smart way to approach your wedding song selection is to start with the wedding band you want to hire.